corbindavenport/imageshare/README.md

 # ImageShare

+**ImageShare is temporarily unavailable on the 3DS and Wii U Browsers.
+See [#14](https://github.com/corbindavenport/imageshare/issues/14) for updates.**

 ImageShare is a lightweight web app for uploading images.
 It was originally designed as a replacement for the [Nintendo 3DS Image Share Service](https://web.archive.org/web/20170822055326/https://www.nintendo.com/3ds/image-share), accessible through the Nintendo 3DS/2DS Browser, but it also works on many other basic/legacy web browsers.
 When you select an image with ImageShare, it is uploaded to [Imgur](https://imgur.com) and presented as a QR code to scan with another device.

 ### Features